-Finally, we want to express gratitude to our Age-Forward survey participants for their predictions, insights, and
+Finally, we want to express gratitude to our Age-Forward survey participants for their predictions, insights, and contributions.
+Their expertise provided an important frame for this report.

 ABOUT THE AUTHORS

 CAROLINE SERVAT is an associate director of the Milken Institute Center for the Future of Aging.
 Her work focuses on research, developing collaborative partnerships, and analyzing best practices for aging policy at the local and regional levels.
 Servat serves on the American Society on Aging's Public Policy Committee.
 Prior to joining the Institute, she served as a program coordinator for the Goldhirsh Foundation, implementing programming and activations focused on social innovation.
 She also conducted research for the dean of the Sol Price School of Public Policy at the University of Southern California, specializing in economic policy and community reinvestment.
 She holds a master's degree in public policy from the University of Southern California Sol Price School and bachelor degrees in politics and theater from Bates College.